-Playas del Coco is a great spot to stay in Guanacaste!
-There are tons of beautiful beaches nearby as well as some amazing day trip options.
+Playas del Coco itself is definitely not the gem of Costa Rica.
+It doesn’t have a very cool beach town vibe.
+In fact, we find it to be a bit run down and dirty in spots.
+However, we still think it is a great spot to stay in Guanacaste because it is centrally located and there is so much to do nearby.
+There are tons of beautiful beaches near Coco as well as some amazing day trip options.
 We love this area for sea kayaking, diving, enjoying hidden beaches, and the amazing sunset views.

 Plus if you’d like to head up to Nicaragua this is great spot to easily get to the border.

 Now on to the rest of the Playas del Coco guide!

 PLAYAS DEL COCO GUIDE: THE CLIMATE